 Proximity Operations

-Proximity operations are those relative operations performed between the Servicer Spacecraft and the Client Space Object within a pre-defined Proximity Operations Control Volume.
+In the Proximity Operations phase relative operations are performed between the Servicer Spacecraft and the Client Space Object within a pre-defined Proximity Operations Control Volume.
 During this phase, separation between the two objects is typically controlled using on-board sensors to provide relative navigation.

 Approach for Assessment